gordonfpanam/JetEngineCurveExtender/README.md

-# Jet Engine Curve Extender for Kerbal Space Program
+# Stock Jet Adjustments
-Galileo's Planet Pack has at least one world, Tellumo, with a very thick oxygen atmosphere.
-The pressures inhibit rocket engines, but in theory jet engines could thrive there.

-These patches extend the stock atmCurve values for Kerbal Space Program's jet engines.
-On Kerbin or Laythe in the stock game, the patches don't have any impact.
-In a thick, oxygen-rich world like Tellumo in Galileo's Planet Pack, they'll generate more thrust in thicker air at the expense of greater fuel consumption.

-The repository contains a Module Manager patch for each engine, and a Microsoft Excel spreadsheet with raw thrust data.
-The spreadsheet has graphs to help match the measured thrust curves against the stock game's atmCurve float curves.

-I sampled the thrust data using the Advanced Jet Engines add-on, and changing the home world to Tellumo similar to GregroxMun's Alien Space Programs.
-Advanced Jet Engines simulates jet behaviour using code from NASA's EngineSim tool.
+This add-on extends the stock jet engine atmCurve float curves to account for higher atmospheric densities.
+While not useful on its own on Kerbin or Laythe, this allows for stronger thrust on Kopernicus-generated worlds with denser, oxygenated atmospheres.
+This also includes parts that can gather intake air and create oxidizer, extending the air-breathing performance range of the R.A.P.I.E.R. engine and enabling air-augmented rockets, which may reduce the amount of on-board oxidizer needed.

+The atmCurve extensions came from using Advanced Jet Engines on a Kopernicus-generated world named Tellumo, which has a sea-level air density exceeding twelve times that of Kerbin, and measuring the static thrust at higher air densities.
+The results are in the spreadsheet in this project.

+The air compressor parts work like industrial oxygen concentrators, which separate out nitrogen from air using a mineral sieve and varying air pressures.
+Of three possible oxygen separation techniques, this proved the simplest to model.

-To use the Module Manager patches, install a current edtion of Module Manager into your KSP installation's GameData folder, then copy the JetEngineCurveExtender folder from here to your GameData folder as well.
+To use these parts, install a current edition of Module Manager first, then copy this folder to your GameData folder.
+If you're using Kopernicus, you already have a supported Module Manager edition.